-Traditionally, decks are built using hardwood—especially exotic hardwoods sourced from South America.
-Unlike most hardwoods (which must grow for 50 years or more before they can be harvested), bamboo is a fast-growing grass that can be harvested every five years.
-Because of this rapid renewability, bamboo is one of the most environmentally friendly and sustainable building products available.
+Traditionally, some decks are built using hardwood—especially exotic woods sourced from South America.
+Unlike most hardwoods (which must grow for 50 years or more before they can be harvested), bamboo is a fast-growing grass that can be harvested every five to seven years.
+Because of this rapid renewability, bamboo is one of the most environmentally friendly and sustainable building products available in the world.

-Whether you’re putting together a brand new deck or rebuilding an existing one, bamboo is a choice worth considering.
-If you have any questions about MOSO Bamboo X-treme decking, you can visit their website or stop by one of our decking showrooms to speak with a Dunn Lumber specialist.
+Whether you’re putting together a brand new deck or rebuilding an existing one, dassoXTR fused bamboo decking is a choice worth considering.
+If you have any questions about dassoXTR decking, you can visit their website or stop by one of our decking showrooms to speak with a Dunn Lumber specialist.